10 killed, 15 injured in Toronto after van strikes pedestrians

 "Yes, the city is safe," he said, adding, however, that investigators would be at work for a long time.

-"This is not over," he said.
+"This is not over," Saunders said.
 "We are far away from being over."

 Related